 - An introductory cover letter describing professional goals and reasons for seeking graduate education.

 - A minimum of one year of work experience as a professional Registered Nurse.
 An applicant with less work experience may be admitted on a part-time basis or by permission of the Associate Dean for Graduate Programs.
-Nurse practitioner track applicants are strongly encouraged to have one year of experience prior to application.

 - Three professional references from individuals who can address the applicant's ability to successfully complete graduate study.
 At least one reference must be from a nurse prepared at the master's degree or higher.
 Applicants who have completed BSN coursework within the last five (5) years must include a faculty reference from that program.